 Austrian Kiesenhofer pulls off women’s road race Games upset

-The heavily favored Dutch team, featuring the past two Olympic champions, nearly brought her back on the final circuits at Fuji International Speedway.
-But the gap proved too much and they were left racing for the other two podium positions.

-Annemiek van Vleuten rebounded from an early crash to escape a reduced pack in the closing kilometers and salvage silver for the Netherlands.
-But she appeared to think she had won when she broke into tears at the finish line.
-Riders are not allowed radios at the Olympics, so she may have been unaware Kiesenhofer had already finished.
+So did everyone else in the race.
+Britain's Lizzie Deignan, who was in the main group at the end, told the BBC immediately afterward: "The best person won the bike race here today.
+Annemiek was clearly the strongest so, you know, shout out to her.”

+There are no radios allowed at the Olympics, like there are at professional races, and that makes it difficult to know where riders stand on the road.
+But it became clear from the lack of urgency in the peloton to chase Kiesenhofer down at the end of a long, brutally hot day in the saddle that they simply forgot that she was there.

-It was another crushing disappointment for the 38-year-old former world champion.
-Van Vleuten was leading five years ago in Rio before a horrific crash on a sharp descent left her with a concussion and three fractured bones in her lower back.
+It was another crushing disappointment for the 38-year-old van Vleuten, a former world champion.
+She was leading five years ago in Rio before a horrific crash on a sharp descent left her with a concussion and three fractured bones in her lower back.

 Elisa Longo Borghini of Italy won a sprint for bronze Sunday as the rest of the field chased her across the line.

-The relatively unknown Kiesenhofer, who has a doctorate in math on her resume but few cycling accomplishments, knew that without a teammate at the starting line she would have to attack early.
-And she did with panache, getting into a three-woman break and building a 10-minute gap that proved to be just enough at the end.

-Kiesenhofer held her arms in the air in triumph as she crossed the finish line before a crowd of several thousand fans, then she toppled to the asphalt — her face crusted in sweat — and began trying to catch her breath while fighting back tears.
+Kiesenhofer held her arms in triumph — just as van Vleuten would minutes later — as she crossed the finish before a crowd of several thousand fans.
+Then she toppled to the asphalt — face crusted in sweat — and fought back tears at the realization she had won Austria's first cycling medal since Adolf Schmal at the first Summer Olympics in 1896.

-Tight COVID-19 controls that have kept fans from seeing most of the Olympics in person do not apply to the Shizuoka Prefecture, which meant thousands turned out for the second consecutive day to see racing at the old Formula 1 circuit.
+Tight COVID-19 controls that have kept fans from seeing most of the Olympics in person do not apply to the Shizuoka Prefecture, which meant thousands turned out for the second consecutive day to watch the racing at the old Formula 1 circuit.

 Dutifully wearing masks, they lined the barricades from the start at Musashinonomori Park.
 They hiked up the two climbs through scorching Japanese summer heat to watch the riders pass.
 And they filled a long, double-decker grandstand on the finishing straightaway at Fuji International Speedway to await their dash for the line.

-The German team controlled the early stages of the race, trying to protect Lisa Brennauer should the day end in a sprint, but all eyes were on the four-woman Dutch team — van Vleuten, 2012 Olympic champion Marianne Vos, reigning gold medalist Anna van der Breggen and young standout Demi Vollering — as the peloton rolled through the hilly countryside.
+The German team controlled the early stages of the race, trying to protect Lisa Brennauer, but all eyes were on the four-woman Dutch team — van Vleuten, 2012 Olympic champion Marianne Vos, reigning gold medalist Anna van der Breggen and young standout Demi Vollering — as the peloton rolled through the hilly countryside.

 The problems began for the Dutch in the middle stages of the race.